HeberDamianAlturria/converter-to-braille/README.md

 This CLI tool supports the following features:

 - Convert images to braille ASCII art and print them to the console.
+The images can be loaded from local files or URLs.
 - Convert images to braille ASCII art and save them to a file.
 - Convert GIFs to braille ASCII art and print them to the console.

 ## Future improvements.

-- Add support to get the image from a URL.
 - Add support to get the GIF from a URL.
 - Save the braille ASCII art as a image file or a GIF file (as appropriate).